GX-Hacker/home/README.md

 ## Want help?

-Newbies may not know how to download and use a Discord theme or browser style.
+Newbies may not know how to download and use a Discord theme, a browser style or whatever.
 Everything is explained on the [wiki](https://github.com/gx-hacker/home/wiki)!
+You can also click the "Wiki" tab from any repository like this one.

 You can also [join my Discord server](https://dsc.gg/code-and-stuff) if you have any question!